Pharmacokinetics of progesterone: Clinical progestogenic potency and effects

 Because of studies that used IA, it was incorrectly believed for many years that oral progesterone could easily achieve luteal phase levels of progesterone or beyond and could produce considerable progestogenic effects.
 In actuality, the very low levels of progesterone with oral administration, as measured by reliable methods like LC–MS, appear to be insufficient for robust progestogenic effects.
 This is evidenced by the fact that, in contrast to almost all progestins, an increased risk of endometrial cancer has been observed when oral progesterone is combined with an estrogen in menopausal hormone therapy.
 This finding suggests that typical clinical doses of oral progesterone may be insufficient for full endometrial protection.
 However, in spite of the very low levels of progesterone achieved, typical clinical doses of oral progesterone are effective in preventing estrogen-induced endometrial hyperplasia.
 On the other hand, oral progesterone fails to produce full endometrial secretory transformation, and is considered to be inappropriate for use in assisted reproduction, whereas vaginal and intramuscular progesterone are effective.
 Even 600 mg/day oral progesterone, which is a very high dosage, fails to produce full luteal-phase endometrial changes, although doses of 300 to 600 mg/day oral progesterone have reportedly been used for luteal support in assisted reproduction.
 Research on whether oral non-micronized progesterone has a thermogenic effect has shown conflicting findings in different studies.

 The low levels of progesterone with oral progesterone may also explain its differences in risk of breast cancer and venous thromboembolism relative to progestogens when added to estrogen therapy in postmenopausal women.
-Such risks are increased by progestins, which are PR agonists similarly to progesterone, but have been found to be increased less or not at all by oral progesterone.
+Such risks are increased by progestins, which are PR agonists similar to progesterone, but have been found to be increased less or not at all by oral progesterone.
 Since typical clinical doses of oral progesterone achieve very low levels of progesterone, and progesterone therapy with luteal-phase progesterone levels has never been properly evaluated in sufficiently large clinical studies, it has been said that notion that progesterone somehow differs from progestins and does not increase the risk of breast cancer or venous thromboembolism is unsubstantiated.
 Moreover, in the absence of adequate data to the contrary, it would be reasonable to consider progesterone at least equivalent to progestins as a potential risk factor for such complications.
 Indeed, preclinical research suggests a carcinogenic role for progesterone in the breast, and the French E3N study observed a significantly higher risk of breast cancer with estrogen and oral progesterone therapy in postmenopausal women after long-term (>5-year) administration.
 This is potentially consistent with a weak proliferative effect of oral progesterone on the breasts such that a longer duration of exposure may be necessary for an increase in breast cancer risk to manifest.